awsdocs/aws-batch-user-guide/doc_source/CWE_IAM_role.md

 }
 ```

-The policy attached to your EventBridge IAM role should allow `batch:SubmitJob` permissions on your resources\.
-AWS Batch provides the `AWSBatchServiceEventTargetRole` managed policy to provide these permissions, as follows\.
+Make sure that the policy that's attached to your EventBridge IAM role allows `batch:SubmitJob` permissions on your resources\.
+In the following example, AWS Batch provides the `AWSBatchServiceEventTargetRole` managed policy to provide these permissions\.

 ```
 {